sobit-nep/ML-Data-Science-Computer-Vision/README.md

 ## Introduction to Data Science
 ### Linear regression
 > Linear regression is a statistical model used to predict the relationship between dependent and independent variable.

-> Examine two factors
+> Examine two factors:
   - Which variables in particular are significant predictors of the outcome variables?
-  - How significant is the Regression line to make predictions with highest possible accuracy
+  - How significant is the Regression line to make predictions with highest possible accuracy?

 ### The simplest form of a simple linear regression equation with one dependent and one independent variable is represented by:
    **y=mx+c**
   - Where,